openbmc/docs/designs/phosphor-audit.md

     2. checks if audit event should be whitelisted or blacklisted at the audit service side for preventing spamming of unneeded events to audit service
+    3. configure the interval time, such as 5 seconds, the same audit log should not be sent within 5 seconds
-    3. send the data to the audit service via D-Bus
+    4. send the data to the audit service via D-Bus
  * server's layer
     1. accept D-Bus request
     2. goes through list of actions for each services

 How the checks will be processed at client's layer:
  1. check the status of service and cache that value
   2. check the list of possible actions which should be logged and cache them also
   3. listen on 'propertiesChanged' event in case of changing list or status of service

 ## Service configuration